Counselling & Psychology

-- Supervisee’s therapeutic relationships are explored.
-Areas include the effects of gender upon a counselling relationship, the effects of differences e.g. race, class, disability upon the relationship, levels of openness between counsellor and client and whether there is a sense of connection or distance between them.
+- Supervisees’ therapeutic relationships are explored.
+Areas include the effects of gender on a counselling relationship, the effects of differences e.g. race, class, or disability upon the relationship, levels of openness between counsellor and client and whether there is a sense of connection or distance between them.

-- Supervisee and supervisor work with any cause that is blocking a supervisee from being fully present with clients and from being accepting, empathic and genuine.
+- Supervisees and supervisors work with any cause that is blocking a supervisee from being fully present with clients and from being accepting, empathic and genuine.
 For example, personal issues, irritation with a client, feeling afraid or uncomfortable with a client, race, religious and cultural differences between counsellor and client, sexual attraction and others.